Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Appendix

 \item \textit{Target $l$-depth distribution.} For $0 \leq l \leq L$ and $c>1$, the function $T_c^l$ gives

-This distribution favors trees with contexts whose depths are close to $l$, with the concentration controlled by $c$.
-In particular, larger values of $c$ lead to distributions that are highly concentrated around the perfect tree of depth $l$.
-As a prior distribution, it may be useful for problems that exhibit a known cyclic pattern. \end{enumerate}
+This distribution favors trees with contexts which depths are close to $l$.
+The hyperparameter $c$ controls how much less likely are trees with contexts of depth different from $l$.
+Larger values of $c$ lead to distributions that are highly concentrated around the perfect tree of depth $l$.
+As a prior distribution, it may be useful for problems that exhibit a known cyclic pattern, such as patterns that are likely to repeat each $l$ step. \end{enumerate}